Easy Green Bean Salad with Crispy Shallots

-This easy green bean salad is fast to make, works for all occasions, and is vegan.
+This easy green bean salad comes together fast, works for all occasions, and is vegan.
 We start with perfectly blanched green beans and toss them with a simple shallot vinaigrette.
-The whole thing takes less than 10 minutes to make.
-Let me walk you through how we do it.

 Green Bean Salad with Crispy Shallots

-After whisking, the dressing will be creamy, a bit punchy and perfect for tossing with greens or in this case, crispy green beans.
+After whisking, the dressing will be creamy, a bit punchy, and perfect for almost any salad, especially this one with green beans.

 This green bean salad is perfect served as a side for many meals.
 I personally think it’s just as perfect in the summer as it is during the holidays!
 As with many of our salad recipes, there are plenty of variations you can make to this simple green bean salad.
 Here are a few of my favorites: